MetPX/sarracenia/doc/Admin.rst

 should be forwarded for further processing.

 In the case of sr_sarra, the checksum is re-calculated when downloading the data, it ensures it matches the message.
-If they do not match, an error log message is published.
+If they do not match, an error report message is published.
 If the *recompute_checksum* option is True, the newly calculated checksum is put into the message.
 Depending on the level of confidence between a pair of pumps, the level of validation may be relaxed to improve performance.